Know your legal rights about pensions for military personnels

 BROAD BANDING OF DISABILITY PENSION

-As per the GOI letter dated 31.01.2001 the Armed Force Personnels are granted benefit of broad banding scheme of disability pension.
+As per the GOI letter dated 31.01.2001 the Armed Force Personnels are granted the benefit of a broad banding scheme of disability pension.

-As per the letter personnels are entitled to round off his disability to 50 % if his disability is granted from 1 to 49 %.
-If disability is granted from 50 to 75% he is entitle to round off to 75 %.
-If disability is 76 to 100% then round off to 100%.
+As per the letter, personnels are entitled to round off his disability to 50 % if his disability is granted from 1 to 49 %.
+If the disability is granted from 50 to 75% he is entitled to round off to 75 %.
+If the disability is 76 to 100% then round off to 100%.

-This scheme is applicable to all armed personnels if they are granted disability on account of invalidation/discharge/superannuation or release from service even if they are discharged or released on account of their own request before completion of terms and engagement of pmr from service.
+This scheme applies to all armed personnel if they are granted disability on account of invalidation/discharge/superannuation or release from service even if they are discharged or released on account of their request before completion of terms and engagement of pmr from service.

-Invalid Pension is given to a personnel if he is invalided out of service and is unable to discharge his duties on account of a disability, and his condition is unlikely to improve.
+An invalid Pension is given to a person if he is invalided out of service and is unable to discharge his duties on account of a disability, and his condition is unlikely to improve.

-TO have a better view about the topic, have a look at the videos below.
+To have a better view of the topic, have a look at the videos below.
 To contact Advocate Wg.Cdr.Ajit Kakkar for further clarifications regarding the same, click here.

 These guides are not legal advice, nor a substitute for a lawyer